3pnguyen/esp32-room-monitor/README.md

 ## 📋 How to use this

-(assuming you already have Home Assistant, the Mosquitto Broker add-on, and the circuit all wired up)
+(assuming you already have Home Assistant, the Mosquitto Broker add-on, the circuit all wired up, and you have Arduino IDE) (you can use Arduino IDE for the next steps ahead.
+I wouldn't know how to without it so just use it for the easiest expeirence)

 I don't know why you would want to but just in case: